doncandela/mgah/mgah.md

 - Cloud computing (Amazon Web Services, Microsoft Azure...)

-- The Kubernetes scheduling/managment typically used rather than Slurm in commerical settings.
+- The Kubernetes scheduling/management software typically used rather than Slurm in commercial settings.

 - The Docker container system, other than as a source for building Apptainer containers.